Olga Mykhoparkina

 That means you need to give them more than just a list of features and a slick tagline.

 AI doesn’t just match phrases anymore – it understands entities (like your company, your product, your niche) and how they relate to each other.
-This is called semantic search, and it’s how tools like ChatGPT or Google’s SGE pull answers that actually make sense.
+This is called semantic search, and it’s how tools like ChatGPT or Google’s SGE pull answers.

 If your content is vague, jargony, or buried in weird design choices, it gets skipped.
 If your structure is clear and easy to parse, it becomes usable – and quotable.